 JWT authentication process

 The preceding figure shows the workflow of JWT authentication for HTTP triggers in Function Compute.
 In the process, an asymmetric encryption algorithm is used.
-The following information describes the process details.
+The following items describe the process details:

-The client sends an authentication request to a custom authorization server.
-In most cases, the username and password of the user are specified in the request.
+The client sends an authentication request to a custom authentication service.
+In most cases, the username and password of a client user are specified in the request.

-The custom authorization server reads and verifies information, such as the username and password of the user, in the authentication request.
-After the request passes authentication, the server uses a private key to generate a standard
+The custom authentication service reads and verifies authentication information, such as the username and password, in the request.
+After the request passes the verification, the authentication service uses a private key to generate a standard

 token

-.The custom authorization server forwards the response that contains the
+.The custom authentication service forwards the response that contains the

 token